 Are you the head of a big family?
 Then you need a bag that’s just for the seriously bogged down with baby supplies.
 The Skip Hop Duo Double, which retails for $80, is designed with double the kids (and then some) in mind.
 Firstly, it is designed to fit across a double side by side stroller, making the conundrum of what to do with your diaper bag a little bit easier.
 Second, it has a whopping 16 pockets, which should comfortably house must-haves for multiple little ones.
 It also has a cellphone pocket so you don’t lose your link to the outside world amongst all the diapers, binkies, and snacks.

 If you need to just grab and go

 Sometimes you just don’t want to lug a diaper bag to do little things like visit the post office or grab a quick bite.
 Or maybe you are one of those parents who prefers to leave all the extras in the car and just step out with the small necessities.
-We like the Skip Hop Soho Diaper Clutch, which is $30, for this purpose.
-It looks like a chic little crossbody bag, but the pockets are designed to hold diapers, ointment, wipes, and your phone and keys.
+We like the JuJuBe Be Quick, which is between $15 and $30.
+It's a clutch/wristlet with pockets, designed to hold a diaper or two, ointment, wipes, and your phone and keys.
 Basically, just the essentials.
 The material is waterproof, which is a plus beyond your regular purse.
-Also, the clutch will fit nicely into a bigger diaper bag if you want it to be your go-to when you don’t need it all.

 If you need a travel diaper bag